bitpoke/mysql-operator/README.md

 ## Contributing

 We welcome all contributions in the form of new issues for feature requests, bugs or directly pull requests.
 We are open to discuss ideas to improve the operator and would also love to find out where and how it is used.
 The discussion related to the project should happen on [Gitter](https://gitter.im/PressLabs/mysql-operator).
 The current developers of the project can be reached via [email](mailto:ping@presslabs.com) too.

 ## Controller deploy

+Install helm.
+New to helm?
+Check https://github.com/helm/helm#install

+Install kubectl.
+For more details, see: https://kubernetes.io/docs/tasks/tools/install-kubectl/

 To deploy this controller, use the provided helm chart, by running:
 ```